RiteshYennuwar/ETE_student_project/README.md

 - **Flask App**:
     ```bash
     python app.py
-then navigate to http://127.0.0.1:5000 to the app in the local browser
+then navigate to http://127.0.0.1:5000 to run the app in the local browser

 ## Contributing